Our commitment to you

 You have the right to:

 - be treated with courtesy, respect and fairness at all times

 - have access to information about our services, your AA Membership records (if applicable) and any feedback that you have provided

 - provide feedback or raise a complaint if you are unhappy in any way

 - seek independent advice or assistance if you are not satisfied with the AA's resolution of your complaint.

 After you raise a complaint

 If you have called the AA to raise a complaint, where possible, your complaint will be resolved there and then.
 If further investigation is required we will advise you of an expected resolution time.
 We will also give you sufficient information to ensure you can enquire about the progress of your complaint.

-If you raise a complaint by email or letter, it will be acknowledged within 3 working days from when we receive it.
+If you raise a complaint by email or letter, it will be acknowledged from the date we receive it.
 We may need to contact you to further understand your complaint or obtain additional details.
 The AA will keep you informed of progress and the expected resolution timeframe, or if the problem is of a very complex nature and will exceed the initial resolution timeframe.

 In addition, you may also seek advice or assistance from the Disputes Tribunal, the Privacy Commissioner (for privacy issues), the Commerce Commission (for fair trading issues), the Ministry of Consumer Affairs or the Citizens Advice Bureau.